 Prevalence

-• Aboriginal and Torres Strait Islander people who do drink, are more likely to drink at levels that cause harm to their health than non-Indigenous people
+• Aboriginal and Torres Strait Islander people who drink, are more likely to do so at levels that cause harm to their health than non-Indigenous people

-• Aboriginal and Torres Strait Islander men are more likely than women to consume alcohol at levels that pose lifetime risk to their health
+• Aboriginal and Torres Strait Islander males are more likely than females to consume alcohol at levels that pose lifetime risk to their health.

 Key surveys containing information on prevalence of alcohol use are: the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) and the National Drug Strategy Household Survey (NDSHS) which can be found under publications in this section.
 For a summary of statistical information updated yearly on alcohol use among Aboriginal and Torres Strait Islander people, see also our latest Overview of Aboriginal and Torres Strait Islander health status.